adinapoli/alfredodinapoli.com/posts/2014-12-12-annoucing-the-rncryptor-hs-library.markdown

 ## Announcing (and releasing) the rncryptor-hs library

-Today I'm releasing the very supercalifragilistic release of the [rncryptor-hs](https://github.com/adinapoli/rncryptor-hs) library.
+Today I'm releasing the very supercalifragilistic first version of the [rncryptor-hs](https://github.com/adinapoli/rncryptor-hs) library.
 This library is a reasonably fast implementation of the [RNCryptor](https://github.com/RNCryptor) encrypted file format by [Rob Napier](http://robnapier.net/).
 It comes in two flavour: